 Work with a designer to create a website to promote your business.
 Some static pages like an about m and contact page, rates, and a page to post pics of events you’ve catered is all you need.
 You can also add a blog to share recipes and other cooking/baking tips with your audience.

 Set up social media pages to connect and engage with your audience.
 Facebook, Instagram and Pinterest would be my pick of social sites to promote a catering business.
-Just remember you don’t have to be on every social site out there!
+Just remember you don’t have to be on every social site out there.

 Start a mailing list to clients updated on any promos and to gain new clients.